unixorn/awesome-zsh-plugins/README.md

 - [terminal-app](https://github.com/the8/terminal-app.zsh) - A plugin for integrating with the new macOS El Capitan Terminal.app features.
 - [terminal-title](https://github.com/AnimiVulpis/zsh-terminal-title) - Adds a `set-term-title` function you can use to title terminal windows.
 - [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
+- [termrec](https://github.com/termrec/termrec.zsh) - This hook enables [termrec](https://github.com/termrec/termrec) to split the session into per-command sections while it generates a command-aware transcript.
 - [termux](https://github.com/zpm-zsh/termux) - Adds compatibility for [Termux](https://termux.com/).
 - [terraform (hanjunlee)](https://github.com/hanjunlee/terraform-oh-my-zsh-plugin) - Add [terraform](https://www.terraform.io/) workspace to prompt.
 - [terraform (jsporna)](https://github.com/jsporna/terraform-zsh-plugin) - Extends the original [oh-my-zsh](https://ohmyz.sh/) plugin with aliases and tab completions.
 Adds workspace (when not default) to prompt.